cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 > **&#9432; Try it out:** Activate your tool and notice the toolbar after you have created some domain objects.
 Test them.

 When it is working, now you are now ready to make a `ShowAllPointCommand`.
 This should hide all point if they are shown and show them if the are hidden.
-You can use the first `PointDomainObject` you find to determine if you are visible or hidden.
+You can simply take the first `PointDomainObject` you find to determine if they are visible or hidden.
 This should also implement the `get isChecked` method.
+This can be done simpler, see section **Using a folder** below.

 Add it to the list in `getToolbar()` and test it.

 > **&#9432; Try it out:** Create some points and toggle the visible button.

-## The final touch, overriding the useDepthTest
+## The final touch - manipulate the DepthTest

 Here you should try another feature that is in the architecture.
 Override the method `useDepthTest` in the `PointView`.
 Let it return true only if `depthTest` in the style is true.
-The default implementation is return true.
+The default implementation returns true.

 We should now investigate how the mouse picking responds on this.
-Keep in mind that the general intersection this is implemented in Reveal, not in this framework!
+Keep in mind that the general intersection is implemented in Reveal, not in this framework!

 The class above toggle the `depthTest` on all `PointDomainObject`s.
-In order get the current value of the `depthTest`, it simply take the first it can find.
+In order get the current value of the `depthTest`, simply take the first it can find.
 This is done in the `getDepthTest()`.
 Create a file and copy this code.

 ```typescript
 export class ShowPointsOnTopCommand extends RenderTargetCommand {